 has caused additional challenges for those who have disabilities—for instance, those with hearing impairments.

 “Honestly, I never realized that I rely on seeing faces until masks were common,” said Greta Reel, a first-year Communication major from Jeffersonville, Indiana, who has auditory neuropathy.
 She wears hearing aids in both ears but also reads

 lips.
 “Masks also muffle what people are saying.
 When I'm in public, I often have to guess what is being said to me and hope that I have guessed right. … The COVID-19 pandemic has made me feel slightly less independent.”

-To help Greta and other students with hearing issues, Bellarmine’s Office of Disability Service
+To help Greta and other students with hearing issues, Bellarmine’s Office of Accessibility Resource Center

 While hearing-impaired students have great needs prompted by the pandemic, that number of students at Bellarmine is relatively small, she said.
 The largest group the office serves is students with ADHD and/or learning disabilities—and they, too,

 “Students with ADHD often have deficits in executive-planning skills—self-motivation, problem-solving, organization,” she said.
 “They need a regular routine, knowing what to expect every day, and we very abruptly interrupted their

 routine.
 They’re used to getting up and going to class, but now it’s, ‘No, you are going to stay in one place.
 This class is a Teams meeting and you log on at this time; that one is asynchronous.
 Oh, and this one is just information

 on Moodle.’
 You have to figure out the format and how it’s going to be delivered and where to go.

 “It’s quite a challenge for those students, not to mention the increased self-learning in this online environment.”